mksarge/mksarge/pages/home/index.md

 ---
-title: Michael Sargent
+title: Michael Sargent | Home
 ---

-## mksarge.com
+# Michael Sargent

 I'm Michael, a computer engineering undergrad at the University of British Columbia.
 <br>